The conference was held on Wednesday, November 17th, 2021 at MSF's headquarters (14-34 av. Jean Jaurès, 75019 Paris).

 All articles of this book are based on field investigations.
 The different parts of the book could have been titled: investigating to know, investigating to save, investigating to judge.

-Jean-Hervé Bradol will introduce the works about Syria.
-Three of the authors were directly involved in the emergency relief activities he will talk about: Hakim Khaldi, MENA Research fellow at MSF, Abdulkarim Ezkayez and Ammar Sabouni, both Syrian doctors.
-Another Research Fellow, Sophie Roborgh has studied the advocacy activities and the different methodes aiming to create data on health facilities attacks.
+Jean-Hervé Bradol introduced the works about Syria.
+Three of the authors were directly involved in the emergency relief activities he talked about: Hakim Khaldi, MENA Research fellow at MSF, Abdulkarim Ezkayez and Ammar Sabouni, both Syrian doctors.
+Another Research Fellow, Sophie Roborgh has studied the advocacy activities and the different methods aiming to create data on health facilities attacks.

 Edited by: Laëtitia Atlani-Duault, Jean-Hervé Bradol, Marc Le Pape et Claudine Vidal.

 The book gathers the contributions of Justine Brabant, Abdulkarim Ekzayez, André Guichaoua, Bert Ingelaere, Myfanwy James, Hakim Khaldi, Marc Le Pape, Timothy Longman, Nicolas Mariot, Sophie Roborgh, Ammar Sabouni, Scott Straus, Claudine Vidal.